lmdah61/BTC-Forecast-Aesthetics-Analyzer/README.md

 python main.py 50 200
 ```

 This will predict Bitcoin prices for the next 50 days using the past 200 days of Bitcoin data.
-The predicted prices and the aesthetics scores of the generated prediction charts will be printed to the console.
+The predicted prices and the aesthetics scores of the generated prediction charts will be given.
 The generated prediction charts will be saved as PNG files in the project directory.